e-ago/bitcracker/README.md

 ================================================
 ```

+## False Positives

+In case of false positives you can use the following options:

+- option '-s' (faster): more restrictive check on the correctness of the final result.
+Empirically verified with all the encrypted images in this repo, we can't guarantee that it doesn't lead to false negatives.

+- option '-m' (slower, CUDA version only): MAC verification

+For performance reasons, use those options only if BitCracker returns several false positives.

 ## Notes

-In case of false positives you can use the -s option, that is a more restrictive check on the correctness of the final result.
-Altough this check is empirically verified and it works with all the encrypted images in this repo, we can't guarantee that it doesn't lead to false negatives.
-Use -s option only if BitCracker returns several false positives.

 Currently, BitCracker accepts passwords between 8 (minimum password length) and 27 characters (implementation reasons).